-We always suggest Caution on September though.
+We always suggest Caution in September though.
 On paper, it is a very good month that seems quiet simply because the kids are back in school.
 The reality can be different.
 It is still very hot.
-And the hurricane risk is at it’s highest.
+And the hurricane risk is at its highest.
 Humidity is very high and this makes days in the parks very uncomfortable.
 The risk of Severe weather can also put pay to the thinning crowds.
-When we visited after Irma large numbers had re-arranged their trips meaning we had to battle peak season sized queues.
+When we visited after Irma large numbers had re-arranged their trips meaning we had to battle peak season-sized queues.

 The following is a breakdown of weather and crowds in Florida during the high, shoulder, and low seasons: